-- Each degree programme or group of degree programmes within a faculty has an Exam Board.
-For the International Public Policy and Leadership degree programme, this is the Management, Law & Safety Exam Board.
 The tasks and authorities of the Exam Board are laid down in the Exam Board Regulations of The Hague University of Applied Sciences.
-In addition, there are Rules of Procedure, which contain all the rules on the performance of these tasks and authorities. - 2.
-You can contact the Exam Board if you would like to apply for: - a. exemption from one or more tests; - b. exemption from the practical exercises you have to do prior to taking the test; - c. exemption from the admission requirement for taking a test; - d. admission to an honours programme; - e. admission to a minor or other interpretation of the minors; - f. extension of the period of validity of a passed (partial)test; - g. postponement of the award of a degree certificate; - h. issue of a statement of tests passed; - i. facilities and adjustments due to a support need (e.g. due to a functional impairment) or other personal circumstances; - j. study facilities due to practising top-class sport or performing at the highest level in cultural or other fields: - k. deviation from the EER if their application would lead to predominant unfairness. - 3.
+In addition, there are Rules of Procedure, which contain all the rules on the performance of these tasks and authorities.

+- 2. You can contact the Exam Board if you would like to apply for: - a. exemption from one or more tests; - b. exemption from the practical exercises you have to do prior to taking the test; - c. exemption from the admission requirement for taking a test; - d. admission to an honours programme; - e. admission to a minor or other interpretation of the minors: - f. extension of the period of validity of a passed (partial)test; - g. postponement of the award of a degree certificate: - h. issue of a statement of tests passed; - i. facilities and adjustments due to a support need (e.g. due to a functional impairment) or other personal circumstances; - j. study facilities due to practising top-class sport or performing at the highest level in cultural or other fields: - k. deviation from the EER if their application would lead to predominant unfairness. - 3.
 You can submit a request (see paragraph 2) to the Exam Board digitally via Osiris Case, accessible via Osiris Student.
 If the request is not complete, the Exam Board may decide that you have to submit additional information within a certain time limit.
-In all other instances, you can reach the Exam Board via brv-examencommissie@hhs.nl. - 4.
+In all other instances, you can reach the Exam Board via:

+- Exam Board COM | ICM | ES, (go to your bachelor-programme -> go to exams -> go to Exam Board), ExamencommissieESCOM@hhs.nl - 4.
 The Exam Board reaches a decision within 15 working days after having received a completed request.
 You receive an email notification when you can consult the decision in Osiris Case.